Templated Anisotropic Analyses of the LISA Galactic Foreground

 $S_{\mathrm{GW}}(f)$ can be recast in terms of the dimensionless GW energy density $\Omega_{\mathrm{GW}}$, such that

 The LISA response functions to an incident (A)SGWB are known \citep{schilling_angular_1997,cornish_space_2001,cornish_detecting_2001}.
-They can be written in terms of the antenna pattern functions $F^A(f,t,\hat{n})$ such that
+They can be written in terms of the antenna pattern functions $F^A(f,t,\ed{\mathbf{n}})$ such that

-where $A$ indexes over GW polarizations.
-The antenna pattern functions encode the LISA constellation geometry, the timing transfer functions for an incident GW on an interferometric detector and so on; see \citet{romano_detection_2017} for a derivation of the general case, \citet{schilling_angular_1997,cornish_space_2001,cornish_detecting_2001} for LISA in particular, and \citet{banagiri_mapping_2021} for these functions as implemented in \blip.
+where $A$ indexes over GW polarizations. \ed{For convenience, we will also define the full time, frequency, and directionally-dependent LISA response functions $\mathcal{R}(f,t,\ed{\mathbf{n}})$ as } The antenna pattern functions encode the LISA constellation geometry, the timing transfer functions for an incident GW on an interferometric detector and so on; see \citet{romano_detection_2017} for a derivation of the general case, \citet{schilling_angular_1997,cornish_space_2001,cornish_detecting_2001} for LISA in particular, and \citet{banagiri_mapping_2021} for these functions as implemented in \blip.
 The full ASGWB cross-correlation PSD can then be written as \begin{widetext}

 \end{widetext}